 People can be exposed by:

-- Breathing air that has phosgene—phosgene is a gas at 68° Farenheit (20° Celcius)
+- Breathing air that has phosgene—it is a gas at 68 °F (degrees Fahrenheit); 20 °C (degrees Celsius)

 - Liquid phosgene or water that has phosgene and touches the skin or eyes

-- Eating foods or drinking water has liquid phosgene
+- Eating foods or drinking water that has liquid phosgene in it

 |Pathway to the Lungs|